-To summarize, the ontology infrastructure of the search engine developed has the following key characteristics:
+To summarise, the ontology infrastructure of the search engine developed has the following key characteristics:

-It follows a modular design approach.
+- It follows a modular design approach.
 There is a separate module for each collection itemset, which is linked to a generic module, called the Annotation ontology.

-- Apart from a clear design, this approach guarantees the extensibility support of the system. - The ontologies are mapped to the ISO-standard CIDOC-CRM core ontology, thus allowing for interoperability with other, third-party ontologies from the cultural heritage domain.
+Apart from a clear design, this approach guarantees the extensibility support of the system. - Instead of using one large and complex ontology, the modular ontologies are kept simple enough, but with no sacrifice in terms of item descriptiveness.
+This approach makes it easier for visualisation purposes but also enables easier reviewing and editing, e.g., in the development phase. - The ontologies are mapped to the ISO-standard CIDOC-CRM core ontology, thus allowing for interoperability with other, third-party ontologies from the cultural heritage domain.

-3.3 Ground Truth Definition
+3.3 Ground truth definition